Oil price extends drop to 7 month lows, despite OPEC cuts

 - Boeing admits its 747 ‘Queen of the Skies’ has no future as passenger plane

+Weak prices mean that, all other things being equal, consumers can expect cheaper energy and car fuel.

+The increased supply has been met with a “disappointing” demand for oil within the U.S., analysts said.
+The U.S. Energy Information Administration’s weekly petroleum data for the week ended June 16 showed a 2.5 million decrease in American crude oil inventories from the previous week, close to the “not insignificant” decrease of 2.7 million estimated by analysts at Commerzbank.

-The increased supply has been met with a “disappointing of late” demand for oil within the U.S. A recent report from the International Energy Agency predicted next year’s increase in output by non-OPEC countries will be slightly higher than the increase in global demand.
+A recent report from the Paris-based International Energy Agency predicted next year’s increase in output by non-OPEC countries will be slightly higher than the increase in global demand.

+Meanwhile, Wednesday’s appointment of new Saudi Crown Prince Mohammed bin Salman, a man famous for his combative political and economic policies against fellow OPEC member Iran, has placed the future of the supply-cutting plan under increased uncertainty.

+“His aggressive stance against Iran makes it unlikely to see greater Saudi participation in supply cuts without Iran cutting production as well,” Petromatrix analysts wrote in a daily market report.
+Currently, Iran is one of three OPEC countries that have not been asked to cut oil production.

-Last week, OPEC countries and a group of other oil-producing nations, led by Russia, agreed to extend the cuts by nine months until next March.
+Last week, OPEC countries and a group of other oil-producing nations, led by Russia, agreed to extend their overall cuts by nine months until next March.